 No more stigma, no more denial and no more suffering!
 "Say Yes to Mental Health" is the MHAGC Campaign to end the stigma that deters us from having a life that includes mental well being.
 We say yes to end the stigma and are moving forward by providing knowledge and the tools to help individuals, adolescents and their families lead mentally healthy lives.
 We want them to get help if they need it and help others who need it as well!

 HELP US REACH $1 MILLION!

 We have a major mission to reach a million dollars.
-Our goal is to have 1 million people each donate $1.00.
-Please help by clicking on the “Donate" button as Just a Buck May Save a Life...post this in your LinkedIn, Facebook and Twitter profiles and ask your contacts, friends and followers to each donate $1.00 to help middle schoolers and adolescents learn about mental health, bullying issues, dealing with transition and more; all with the goal of reducing the stigma and eradicating suicide attempts and helping our children and adolescents know when they should reach out for help instead of going it alone.
+Please help by clicking on the “Donate" button as Just a Buck May Save a Life...post this in your LinkedIn, Facebook and Twitter profiles and ask your contacts, friends and followers to donate and help middle school students and adolescents learn about mental health, bullying issues, dealing with transition and more; all with the goal of reducing the stigma, eradicating suicide attempts and helping our children and adolescents know when they should reach out for help instead of going it alone.